ghostoptimizer/auto-provision-ec2/README.md

 ---

-What this project does
+What this project does:

 Provisions an Ubuntu 22.04 EC2 instance with Terraform (default VPC).

-Uses cloud‑init on first boot to:
+- Uses cloud‑init on first boot to:

-update packages
+- update packages

-install Nginx
+- install Nginx

-write a simple HTML page
+- write a simple HTML page

-expose a /healthz endpoint
+- expose a /healthz endpoint

-Opens HTTP (80) to the world and optional SSH (22) from my IP only (/32).
+- Opens HTTP (80) to the world and optional SSH (22) from my IP only (/32).

-Prints outputs: public IP, public DNS, and a convenient http_url.
+- Prints outputs: public IP, public DNS, and a convenient http_url.

 ---